Native plant landscaping design tips

 You are likely to provide the most ecological benefit if you allow some of your property to reforest, by providing the plants that should occupy all the layers (canopy, understory trees, shrubs, ground layer, dead leaves).
 Which brings us to the last point.

 Protect your plants from the deer Most of our woods are missing most of the plants that constitute a healthy ecosystem, because the deer leave little behind except the full grown trees (the tender seedlings that should be there to eventually replace them get eaten) and the invasive introduced plants that deer don’t like.
 It is wonderful what can regenerate if the deer stop can no longer inflict this damage.
+If you are unable to provide deer protection, choose species that are relatively deer resistant.
+You can use the filter to search for them on our online plant finder app.

 Can you leave room somewhere on your property for wildness?
 How about letting the native plants take over and just removing the non-natives?